Jitao-Z/FeedMe/README.md

 ## Proposal
 ### What will this application do?
 This application is called *FeedMe* and has some features similar to *Yelp*.
-So when we select a location from the app, it will pop out **five** recommended restaurants for us to consider.
+So when we select a location from the app, it will pop out **four** recommended restaurants for us to consider.
 We will be able to see a brief introduction for each restaurant (e.g. what type of food, the average cost per customer) and also some popular dishes in it.

 ### Who will use it?